-Much of my current research (based in Northern Ireland and the Republic of Ireland) is concerned with conceptualizations and applications of citizenship rights, including social, political and civil citizenship, human rights, and issues related to reproductive justice.
+Much of my current research, based in Northern Ireland and the Republic of Ireland, is concerned with conceptualizations and applications of citizenship rights, including social, political and civil citizenship, human rights, and issues related to reproductive justice.

 In addition to publishing my research in scholarly journals, I also exhibit my research findings in public exhibitions.
-In Northern Ireland my focus is primarily on the post-Good Friday/Belfast Agreement period.
-I am particularly interested in contemporary transitions out of civil conflict, and encompasses women's representation in electoral politics, civil society organizing, commemoration and memorialization, and multi-scalar political engagement.
+In Northern Ireland my focus is primarily on the post-accord (Good Friday/Belfast Agreement) period.
+My research examines contemporary transitions out of civil conflict, and encompasses women's representation in electoral politics, civil society organizing, commemoration and memorialization, and multi-scalar political engagement.

-My publications in the area of reproductive justice in the Republic of Ireland and Northern Ireland examine how access to legal reproductive services is shaped by and through legal and human rights instruments, legislation, and interpretations at domestic and supra-national levels, (i.e. European Court of Human Rights and European Court of Justice).
+My publication in the area of reproductive justice in the Republic of Ireland and Northern Ireland examines how access to legal reproductive services are shaped through and by legal and human rights instruments, domestic legislation, and judical interpretations at domestic and supra-national levels, (i.e. European Court of Human Rights and European Court of Justice).
 Recent scholarly publications examine: the intersections of feminist theorizing, mobility, migration, and reproductive justice in the Republic of Ireland; supra-national legal challenges to domestic legal frameworks for abortion access and provision; citizen engagement in public referenda; and, Constitutional reform, abortion, and privacy in the Republic of Ireland.

 I have developed two, related public exhibitions.
-They include an exhibition of the E. Mary Schwall photographic collection, and a bilingual travelling, public exhibition, for which I am Principal Researcher and Co-Curator, Tangled Threads/Fils Entremêlés.
-The exhibition examines the International Grenfell Association's system of clothing exchange in Newfoundland and Labrador.
+They include an exhibition of the E. Mary Schwall photographic collection, and a bilingual travelling, Tangled Threads/Fils Entremêlés, for which I am Principal Researcher and Co-Curator (with Emma Lang).
+The exhibition examines the International Grenfell Association's unique system of clothing exchange in Newfoundland and Labrador.
 Student collaborators on this project include former and current graduate students, Ema Kibirkstis, Emma Lang, Estban Ricalde, Jenn Snow, and Joan Woodward.
 To date, the exhibition has travelled to two cities and three rural communities in Newfoundland and Labrador.

 E. Mary Schwall: Traveller, Grenfell Mission Volunteer and Amateur Photographer: A Photographic Exhibition